Press Release

 The Migratory Bird Resurgence Initiative (MBRI), is aimed at preserving, protecting, and improving habitat for migratory waterfowl, shorebirds, neotropicals, and other avian species in the Prairie Pothole Region.
 Prairie pothole wetlands provide critical food and habitat for these species.

-The initiative is focused on unmanipulated wetlands of two acres or less within working cropland as identified on the National Wetland Inventory.
+Producers within the Prairie Pothole Region of Montana, that have unmanipulated wetlands of two acres or less within working cropland may be eligible.
+When enrolled, producers are eligible for payment on cropped wetlands that have intact hydrology and are two acres or less in size as identified on the National Wetland inventory.
 NRCS will work with applicants to determine which wetlands are eligible based on the National Wetlands Inventory.
-Once the wetlands are deemed eligible, producers will then decide which of the three available levels of management is appropriate for their operation.
+Once the wetlands are deemed eligible, producers will then decide which level of management is appropriate for their operation.

 Detailed information on conservation practice standards and specifications can be found in Section 4 of the Field Office Technical Guide.